FreeCap23/Spectra/README.md

 - [The Cherno's Ray Tracing](https://www.youtube.com/playlist?list=PLlrATfBNZ98edc5GshdBtREv5asFW3yXl)

 ## Building
-To build Spectra, you need CMake 3.2+ and a C++ Compiler, such as g++ or MSVC.
+To build Spectra you need CMake 3.2+ and a C++ Compiler such as g++ or MSVC.
-Also, make sure to clone recursively.
+Also make sure to clone recursively.
 ```bash
 mkdir build
 cmake -S src -B build